-Article 25 Dispute resolution proceedings

-The Company has undertaken to participate in dispute resolution proceedings of a consumer arbitration office.
+Dispute resolution proceedings The Company has undertaken to participate in dispute resolution proceedings of a consumer arbitration office.

-In the case of disputes consumers may contact the investment funds ombudsman's office ("Ombudsstelle für Investmentfonds") at BVI Bundesverband Investment und Asset Management e.V. as the competent consumer arbitration office.
+the investment funds ombudsman's office ("Ombudsstelle für Investmentfonds") at BVI Bundesverband Investment und Asset Management e.V. as the competent consumer arbitration office.
 The Company participates in dispute resolution proceedings before this arbitration office.

-The office can be contacted at:

-Büro der Ombudsstelle

-(Office of the Ombudsman) of BVI

-Bundesverband Investment und

-Asset Management e.V.,

-Unter den Linden 42,

-10117 Berlin, Germany

-www.ombudsstelle-investmentfonds.de
+The office can be contacted at: Büro der Ombudsstelle (Office of the Ombudsman) of BVI Bundesverband Investment und Asset Management e.V., Unter den Linden 42, 10117 Berlin, Germany www.ombudsstelle-investmentfonds.de governing the legal relationship between the investors and DWS Investment GmbH, Frankfurt/ Main, Germany, (hereinafter referred to as the "Company") for the UCITS-compliant investment fund